What is the Instrumental Awards for Chamber Music scheme?

 The Scheme not only provides Award holders with financial assistance of up to £200 towards individual instrumental lessons, but also regular coaching as a group from leading specialist chamber musicians including James Boyd, Melanie Ragge and Andrew West.
 Masterclasses are also a feature of the scheme.
 Award holders have recently participated in masterclasses with Richard Egarr (piano), Steven Isserlis (cello), Angela Hewitt (piano) and the Endellion String Quartet.

 Regular performances are important ways for our students to develop musically as individuals and as chamber groups and groups give regular recitals throughout the year.
-Our very best groups will perform at our annual Showcase Concert on 9 February 2016 at 8pm in West Road Concert Hall.
+Our very best groups will perform at our annual Showcase Concert in West Road Concert Hall.